 For flooring with wood finishes, the tonality of planks should look consistent throughout your home.

-As with floor cracks, the surface of your wall should be visually smooth from a distance of about 1.5m and also free of defects, such as cracks, indentations, peel offs, chipping and paint blisters.
+As with floor cracks, the surface of your wall should be visually smooth and free of defects from a distance of about 1.5m.
 If a wall is tiled (e.g. bathroom walls), the tile joints should be straight and consistent.

 How to inspect your flat, report defects and get them rectified

-While the list of examples above illustrates typical defects that you might encounter during a check, it is by no means exhaustive, so it’s important that you go over all of your HDB flat’s surfaces, rooms and fittings with a fine-tooth comb to fix out all the kinks.
+While the list above illustrates common defects that you might encounter during a check, it is by no means exhaustive, so it’s important that you go over all of your HDB flat’s surfaces, rooms and fittings with a fine-tooth comb to fix out all the kinks.

 After you discover a fault, be sure to mark it out with tape and take a photo.
-After which, you can consolidate your flat’s defects, list them out in HDB’s defect feedback form, and submit it to your estate’s BSC or via HDB InfoWeb.
+For convenience, you can take notes of the defects in this comprehensive and downloadable BTO defects checklist.
+When you’ve consolidated your flat’s defects, submit them to your estate’s BSC or via HDB InfoWeb.